mnilou/first-portfolio/README.md

 ## Description

 This project is a portfolio for a full stack web developer.
-The project contains three pages consisting of About Me, Portfolios, and Contact Me.
+The project contains three pages consisting of About Me, Portfolio, and Contact Me.
 The goal was to make a marketable webpage that is user-friendly across many screens.

 The object of this project is to make a responsive design for mobile-first application.
-The project uses Bootstrap, CSS and inline HTML styling with minimum media queries.
+The project uses Bootstrap, CSS and inline HTML styling with media queries.
 It includes a responsive layout and images.

-What problem does it solve?
-What did you learn?
-What makes your project stand out?
-If your project has a lot of features, consider adding a heading called "Features" and listing them here.
+Bootstrap is the first application used on this site with CSS style sheet as reference for stylistic changes and media queries.
+Although I tried to stay within the Bootstrap framework, I had too many universal changes for inline styling.
+Personalizing the design required a separate CSS stylesheet.

 ## Live Site Demo